MEPITeacher Education Programs

 Yes!
 This course is an in-depth study that covers different fields of child development.
 The Montessori “preschool” or Children’s House is an example of a well-prepared and nurturing environment for children.
 All the skills you learn in the course are suitable for a wide range of people working both directly and indirectly with children.
 Whether you are a parent, a parent-to-be, an educator, a preschool director, or if you are interested in changing your career path, or you have just graduated and want to start working with or for children, the course will provide a wide array of topics and applications.
 We have had engineers, parents, marketers, physicians, university students, teachers, and many more from different fields of work and different backgrounds graduating our course.

-Q: I just heard about Montessori and I don't know if I'm ready to join the course,
+Q: I don't know if I'm ready to join the course,

 is there a way to have a try at it?